clo4/deno_jamf_school/src/README.tpl.md

   Release builds of schemas are now resilient against additional properties being added, but will still break if any properties are unexpectedly removed.

+- **Handle authentication errors with a better message ([#24])**\
+  Previously, auth errors were lumped in with other API errors, which made them confusing to read.
+Now it should be much more obvious when your token or ID is wrong.

+[#24]: $REPO/pull/24
 [#20]: $REPO/pull/20
 [#19]: $REPO/pull/19
 [#16]: $REPO/pull/16